-Charity Navigator was originally funded by the New York philanthropists, John and Marion Dugan, who believed that an unbiased charity evaluator needed to be created to help benevolent citizens make informed giving decisions.
+Charity Navigator was originally funded by the philanthropists, John and Marion Dugan, who believed that an unbiased charity evaluator needed to be created to help benevolent citizens make informed giving decisions.
 Since the Dugans were Charity Navigator's sole funders, we were required at the time to register with the IRS as a private foundation.
 This designation differs from that of the public charities that Charity Navigator evaluates, which have a broad-base of financial support from the general public.
 The IRS requires that private foundations file a Form 990-PF, which is different from the document public charities file.
-Because the Form 990-PF does not contain some key information upon which our evaluations are based (i.e. statement of functional expenses and many of the accountability and transparency metrics), this makes it impossible for us to compare the financial performance of private foundations, like Charity Navigator was until more recently (see details below), to public charities.
+Because the Form 990-PF does not contain some key information upon which our evaluations are based (i.e. statement of functional expenses and many of the accountability and transparency metrics), this makes it impossible for us to compare the financial performance of private foundations, like Charity Navigator was to public charities.

 If you have not yet joined the Charity Navigator donor family and wish to support our work, please click here.
 We are a federally-recognized 501 (c) (3) non-profit organization and donations to us are tax deductible to the full extent of the law.
-We encourage you to learn more about our finances by reviewing the links below.
+We encourage you to learn more about our finances and governance policies by reviewing the links below.

 We believe in the importance of good governance, ethical management practices and accountability to donors.
 Below are policies that help us ensure we follow best practices in these areas.